-H.2.8.
+G.2.8.
 File Info format in versions 1 and 2

-The file info block is a serialized HbaseMapWritable (essentially a map from byte arrays to byte arrays) with the following keys, among others.
+The file info block is a serialized map from byte arrays to byte arrays, with the following keys, among others.
 StoreFile-level logic adds more keys to this.

-File info format did not change in version 2.
-However, we moved the file info to the final section of the file, which can be loaded as one block at the time the HFile is being opened.
-Also, we do not store comparator in the version 2 file info anymore.
+In version 2, we did not change the file format, but we moved the file info to the final section of the file, which can be loaded as one block when the HFile is being opened.

+Also, we do not store the comparator in the version 2 file info anymore.
 Instead, we store it in the fixed file trailer.
 This is because we need to know the comparator at the time of parsing the load-on-open section of the HFile.

-H.2.9.
+G.2.9.
 Fixed file trailer format differences between versions 1 and 2

 The following table shows common and different fields between fixed file trailers in versions 1 and 2.
-Note that the size of the trailer is different depending on the version, so it is ''fixed'' only within one version.
+Note that the size of the trailer is different depending on the version, so it is ''fixed" only within one version.
 However, the version is always stored as the last four-byte integer in the file.

-Table 13.
+Table 23.
 Differences between HFile Versions 1 and 2